HouWhalee1222/CSC3002_Review_Question_Answer/CSC3002-Review-Question-Unofficial-Answer.md

-**In the following chapters, some questions are not covered in the lecture, so they will be skipped.**
+**In the following chapters, some questions are not covered in the lecture, so they will be skipped and be denoted with `/`.**